 Awards and Contests

-Judging of all Festival competitions, except the Candace Gay Memorial Essay Contest and the Barbara Brothers Writing Award for Teachers, is done by members of the YSU English Department, area teachers, substitutes, librarians, administrators, retired teachers, and qualified parents.
-The Candace Gay Memorial Essay Contest is judged by the Festival Committee itself, the Barbara Brothers competition by a specially selected committee.
+Judging of all competitions which are held during the English Festival is done by members of the YSU English Department, area teachers, substitutes, librarians, administrators, retired teachers, and qualified parents.
+The Candace Gay Memorial Essay Contest is judged by the Festival Committee itself, the English Festival Writing Award for Teachers competition by a specially selected committee.
+The Festival Art Contest and the Jeremy Salvner Memorial Music Award are judged by English Festival committee members and representatives of the YSU Art and Music Departments respectively.

-Before the Festival, judges read the Festival books for the grade level they will be judging and participate in a training session at YSU on holistic and trait analysisscoring methods, systems of assessment perfected and used for numerous state andnational writing tests.
+ging and participate in a training session at YSU on holistic and trait analysis scoring methods, systems of assessment perfected and used for numerous state and national writing tests.
 At the Festival, judges first evaluate papers holistically.
 The best papers are re-read, using trait scoring methods, and evaluated according to ideas, style, mechanics, and use of specific evidence from the books.
 Papers with the highest scores are declared the winners.

 Candace Gay Memorial Essay Contest

-Candace Gay Memorial Awards, established in 1978 by Professors Thomas and Carol Gay in memory of their thirteen-year-old daughter, Candace McIntyre Gay, are given to junior and senior high school students who exhibit distinctive
+Candace Gay Memorial Awards, established in 1978 by Professors Thomas and Carol Gay in memory of their thirteen-year-old daughter, Candace McIntyre Gay, are given to junior and senior high school students who exhibit distinctive writing ability in the Candace Gay Memorial Essay Contest.
+More than $2,500 in prizes is distributed each year in the Candace Gay Memorial Essay Contest.

-the Candace Gay Memorial Essay Contest.
+Candace Gay Memorial Essay Prompt

 Your entry will be judged by how well you:

-- Establish a purpose for your entry
+- Establish a purpose for your entry.

 - Organize and develop your ideas.